WATCH: Ole Miss Takes Lead Over Arkansas With Defensive Score

 The Ole Miss Rebels' offense stalled out on its first possession of the game against the Arkansas Razorbacks, turning the ball over on downs at the Arkansas one-yard line.
 The defense, however, would make up for that blunder with a touchdown of its own when the Razorbacks took over on offense.

-Arkansas quarterback Taylen Green dropped back for a pass on third down, and he was sacked in the end zone by Walter Nolen, forcing a fumble that was recovered by defensive end Jared Ivey for the first points of the day.
+Arkansas quarterback Taylen Green dropped back for a pass on third down, and he was sacked in the end zone by Walter Nolen, forcing a fumble that was recovered by defensive end Princely Umanmielen for the first points of the day.

 You can view the play below.

-Note: This story was edited to reflect that Umanmielen was later credited with the fumble recovery instead of Jared Ivey.